 Of course, adding the dip removes the whole idea of having a healthy part of your brunch.
 But it’s only Easter once a year, right?

-These recipes for your Easter brunch menu will be loved by all!
+These recipes for your Easter brunch buffet menu will be loved by all!

-For more great recipes and tons of ideas, follow my Pinterest boards.
+For more great recipes and tons of ideas, follow me on Pinterest!

 What Easter tradition does your family enjoy?